energietransitie/needforheat-living-room-module-firmware/docs/manuals/faq/languages/en-US.md

 For the research, device count the presence of occupants (i.e., you and your  housemates).
 The device does this by occasionally counting the number of smartphones present that belong to occupants.
 To do this, you need to register the smartphone of each occupant on the device at the beginning of the measurement period.
 This way, only occupants are counted (not neighbors).
 To register a smartphone for this purpose, follow these steps:

 1. Use the black wheel with the button on the side (this will take you to the `SMARTPHONES:` screen).
-2. Scroll down one line using the black wheel to select "+ toevoegen."
+2. Make sure that the menu item `+ toevoegen` is highlighed and press the black wheel briefly inward to select this menu item.
-3. You will now see the `TOEVOEGEN?`` screen with instructions on what to do on the smartphone.
+3. You will now see the `TOEVOEGEN?` screen with instructions on what to do on the smartphone.
 4. Proceed on the smartphone (either an iPhone or Android smartphone).
     1. Ensure that the smartphone is turned on and unlocked.
     2. Go to `Settings` > `Bluetooth`.